vanzll/EBC/README.md

 The figure below shows the performance comparison of all four metrics across three environments.
 ![Performance_Comparison](combined__All_metrics.png)

+### 4. Acknowledgement.

+- Thanks [Brax](https://github.com/google/brax) for providing rigid body simulator.
+- Thanks [pyribs](https://github.com/icaros-usc/pyribs) for providing several base implementations of quality diversity optimization domain.
+- The implementation of base RL algorithms of this repository is adapted from [Cleanrl](https://github.com/vwxyzjn/cleanrl).
+- Some key components of this repository is adapted from [PPGA](https://arxiv.org/abs/2305.13795).

-## 4. Bibtex.
+## 5. Citation.
-If you found our work helpful, please consider to cite our work via:
+If you find our work helpful, please consider to star this repository and cite our work via:

 ```
-@misc{wan2025diversifyingrobotlocomotionbehaviors,
+@misc{wan2025diversifyingpolicybehaviorsextrinsic,
-      title={Diversifying Robot Locomotion Behaviors with Extrinsic Behavioral Curiosity},
+      title={Diversifying Policy Behaviors with Extrinsic Behavioral Curiosity},
       author={Zhenglin Wan and Xingrui Yu and David Mark Bossens and Yueming Lyu and Qing Guo and Flint Xiaofeng Fan and Yew Soon Ong and Ivor Tsang},
       year={2025},
       eprint={2410.06151},